BKHMSI/NetPy/README.md

-# Neural Network using NumPy
+# NetPy: A Neural Network Library using NumPy

 This is a generic neural network library implementation using NumPy.